Agave Care, Uses, Photos, and Varieties

 Propagation

 Nothing easier.
 Agaves start readily, even those lacking roots.
-Simply set it atop friable soil and keep it out of strong, hot sun while growing roots (they form from meristem tissue at the base).
-Once rooted, an agave is able to hydrate its tissues and wants (or can handle) greater sun.
+Simply set the rosette atop friable soil and keep it out of strong, hot sun while it's growing roots, which will form from tissue at the base.
+Once rooted, an agave is able to hydrate its tissues and wants or can handle greater sun.

 How agaves reproduce, bulbils (c) Debra Lee Baldwin